 1. I am assigned to

 I am a Program Para Individual Para

 2. My principal is

 My assistant principal(s) is/are

-3. J 1 &
+3. My appendicing too short is

-I am responsible for these students
+5. 3.
+My supervising teacher is I am responsible for these students

 Specific needs for my student(s) include

 4. I am aware of the location of the following:

 Restrooms, cafeteria, office, lounge, copy machine, etc.

 5. I can lock up my belongings

 6. My work hours are

 0. My half hour lunch break is

-7. 7.
-When I am ill, I should contact
+7 When I am ill, I should contact

-at this number
+7. at this number

-0 Lead maid and the 5th and 20th of and mand

-8.
+0 The state of the s

+8. .
+I get paid on the 5 th and 20 th of each month.
 My pay rate is

-9. .
-I have received a copy of the building's safety plan.
+9. I have received a copy of the building's safety plan.

 For fire drills I go

 For tornado drills I go

 I am responsible for

 10. I get paid for extra hours that I work, such as staffings, staff meetings, and

-10. professional development activities that I am asked to attend.
+professional development activities that I am asked to attend.

-1

 11. If my supervisor is gone, my responsibilities to the substitute are